 MLS Laser Therapy

-We now offer regenerative medicine to help reduce the pain and inflammation of plantar fasciitis.
-MLS laser therapy is a cold laser that helps to speed your recovery by stimulating the bodies own healing process.
+We now offer advanced medicine to help reduce the pain and inflammation of plantar fasciitis.
+MLS laser therapy is a cold laser that helps to speed your recovery by stimulating the body's own healing process.

 One of the most important things that you can do on your own to resolve your plantar fasciits is to purchase proper footwear.
 Sometimes a change in footwear is the only thing that needs to change in order to get rid of plantar fasciitis.
 To learn how to shop for shoes with plantar fasciitis, download my book, "How to Buy Shoes to Prevent Plantar Fasciitis."

 Immobilization (use of a walking boot or similar)